Pink-Programmer/AI-Application/README.md

 The make_prediction function is used within the predict function.
 It uses the Decision Tree structure and evaluates a single data point against the nodes of the tree.
 It compares the feature values with the nodes and finds the correct root through the tree.
 Finally, it finds the predicted label when reaching the leaf note and returns it.

-The implementation of the Random Forest in scratch is now presented below.
-It should be mentioned that the Decision Tree programmed in scratch presented above is used to create the forest.
 ```
 def make_prediction(self, x, tree):
         if tree.value!=None: return tree.value